 Now I'm just on the tax return, I have to manually record each share, and for each share manually enter each purchase and sale with date and number.

-If this is the right way to go, I think I'll stop trading again....
+If this is the right way, I will probably stop trading again...

 Therefore my question, is there a short variant to enter this in the tax return?
 Like an account, with only two numbers, tax value and income?

-And how to correctly specify the CASH in the DEGIRO investment account that is part of the portfolio I have not yet figured out because this has no account number...
+And I have not yet found out how to correctly enter the CASH in the DEGIRO investment account that is part of the portfolio, as this does not have an account number...
 In the securities directory I have entered this as Diverse, which is the only one that is happy without an account number.

 Then there is the money account, which was also mentioned above by other people, that is in CHF and has an IBAN that starts with DE, so far so good, but that is at 0.00, since all available money in the investment account is ready to be traded, that's just as info on the side for curious people who know even less than I do 🙂